rwb/c621/README.md

 * For the sample median, we cannot invoke the *t*-distribution because the central limit theorem does not apply to the sampling distribution of the sample median.
 * Instead we will have to use the bootstrap.
 * But we can verify that the bootstrap works as intended for this problem.
+* Note that this code will take a long time to run.

 ```R
 # draw repeated samples from the population